rimas-kudelis/Payum/docs/be2bill/offsite.md

 ## prepare.php

 Here you have to modify a `gatewayName` value.
 Set it to `be2bill` or `be2bill_offsite`.
-The rest remain the same as described in basic [get it started](../get-it-started.md) documentation.
+The rest remain the same as described in basic [getting started](../getting-started.md) documentation.

 Back to [index](../index.md).